gtorrez-qa/Guillermo/README.md

 ---

 ## 🎯 What I Focus On
+My goal is to continuously improve testing strategies and contribute to high-quality software releases
 - Preventing bugs before reaching production
 - Ensuring critical business flows are protected
 - Reducing manual testing through automation